 Immediately after a casualty, you can request a copy of a return and all attachments (including Form W-2) by using Form 4506, Request for Copy of Tax Return (PDF).

-If you just need information from your return, you can order a transcript by calling (800) 829-1040 or using Form 4506-T, Request for Transcript of Tax Return (PDF).
-There is no fee for a transcript.
+If you just need information from your return, you can order a free transcript by calling (800) 829-1040 or using Form 4506-T, Request for Transcript of Tax Return (PDF).
+Requests for Transcripts are also available using the online and mail options found on the Get Transcript page.
 Transcripts are available for the current year and returns processed in the three prior years.
 IRS.gov is an indispensable resource as you prepare for and recover from disaster.